Blockspace Under Pressure: An Analysis of Spam MEV on High-Throughput Blockchains: Analysis with Random Ordering

-which measures what fraction of the next $\Delta B$ units of capacity goes to useful user gas.
-Once $\bsmax\ge B_{\mathrm{plat}}$, $m_{\text{user}}$ becomes zero, because extra capacity is no longer used by either users or spam.
+This expression is strictly decreasing in $\bsmax$ as shown in \cref{prop:mmus-general}; equivalently, spam takes an increasing share of marginal capacity.
+Once $\bsmax \ge \bs_{\mathrm{plat}}$, $m_{\text{user}}$ becomes zero, because extra capacity is no longer used by either users or spam.